carlosreyplanelles/Spring-Hibernate-for-Beginners/README.md

     @Autowired
     public DemoController(@Qualifier("baseballCoach") Coach coach){
       demoCoach = coach;
     }
-    ...
   ```

 The ambiguity on the implementation requested can also be soved using the **@Primary** annotation in one of them.
-    - This annotation can only be used for one of the interface implementations.
+- **@Primary** can only be used for one of the interface implementations.
-    - If one implementation is defined as primary there's no need to define a qualifier as it will solve the ambiguity by returning the annotated class.
+- If one implementation is defined as **@Primary** there's no need to define a qualifier as it will solve the ambiguity by returning the annotated class.
-    - In case there's a qualifier defined for the dependency, this has higher priority.
+-  **@Qualifier has priority over @Primary annotation.**

 ## Lazy Initialization